exasol/public-knowledgebase/Database-Features/virtual-schema-pushdown-optimization.md

 * direct joins between objects from the different schemas (local and virtual)
 * multiple nested view layers on top of VS object
 * CTEs ( or "with" clause) for a subquery with VS objects or their derivatives
-* multiple usage of the same VS based view in a single subquery
+* multiple usages of the same VS based view in a single subquery

 Except the first one (it is critical in every scenario), each case by itself usually is not critical and performs as expected.
 But combinations of those situations may lead to separate pushdowns for each VS object.

 ## How to avoid the problem.
 Tips.
-Below are can find some tips and examples which hopefully will help you to avoid those situations:
+Below you can find some tips and examples which hopefully will help you to avoid those situations:

 * First of all, if VS objects are directly joined together with other sources (local tables, objects based on  another VS) this always leads to separate pushdowns.
 To avoid this you should always try to join only objects from a particular VS in one subquery and then use this subquery's results to join with other sources.